Castell de Montsoriu is the greatest Gothic castle in Catalonia. At least that’s what our guide said.

-Castell de Montsoriu is rich in legends and wild creatures.
-Legend has it that 3 snakes lived in one of the castle caves and protected a precious diamond which one of the snakes kept in its mouth.
+One legend has it that 3 snakes lived in one of the castle caves.
+They protected a precious diamond which one of the snakes kept in its mouth.

-He went on to explain the winery’s philosophy further We are interested in producing unique wines in a special place with a special soil.
+He went on to explain the winery’s philosophy further We are interested in producing unique wines in a special place with special soil.
 No Coca-Cola here.
 I liked the wine even before tasting it.
 But I loved it after tasting it!

 Know Before You Go to Castell de Montsoriu:

-- The nearest town in Arbucies, where I would highly recommend the upscale Les Magnolies (I had an incredible 17 course meal there).
+- The nearest town in Arbucies, where I would highly recommend the upscale Les Magnolies (I had an incredible 17-course meal there).